British Marine Life

 Conditions here are very challenging for underwater photography.
 Temperatures range from a bone-chilling 4C in Spring to about a maximum of about 15C in late Summer.
 The water is generally green and murky with visibility averaging five metres if you are lucky.
 But the green in the sea is the key element because this signifies it is rich in plankton and consequently supports a chain of life that is so diverse, it is impossible to satisfactorily describe in words.

-This web site is my attempt to illustrate what natural wonders we have all around the British Isles from just beneath low tide mark.
+This web site therfore is my attempt to illustrate what natural wonders we have all around the British Isles from just beneath low tide mark.
+Bear in mind, the pictures are not necessarily chosen for their photographic merit but to give a good idea of form and colour and hopefully as an aid to identification

 Thank you for looking